arthurgps2/mwcc/README.md

 *I'd like to thank the original creator for making such a timeless gamemode.
 You brought lots of fun and memorable moments throughout the years, to many players and YouTube viewers who couldn't afford the game at the time - me included, I laugh at those videos to this day :)*

-<sub>Feel free to push changes to this directory.
+<sub>Feel free to push changes to this repository.
 This is the first time I'm making a GMod gamemode and it's definitely rough around the edges, so any help would be appreciated!<sub>